bwang1008/TMCompiler/README.md

 make
 ```

-This downloads the git repository from Github, creates and populates a `build` directory, and then finally compiles the source code in the project to generate executables.
+This downloads the git repository from Github and compiles the source code in the project to generate executables.
 The final step may take a while.

 ## Project Structure
 - `TMCompiler/compiler/` is the part responsible for parsing source code and translating to a Turing Machine specification